yousefalshaikh17/yousefalshaikh17/README.md

 # About Me

-I'm a passionate software developer with a background in full-stack development and a strong focus on backend systems.
-I also have a solid background in game development, which has fueled my creativity and technical problem-solving skills.
-I recently earned my Master's in Advanced Computer Science from the University of Leeds and have been developing software for many years, constantly expanding my skills through personal projects and research.

-My journey into programming started when I was ten, building websites out of curiosity.
-That early passion grew into a deep interest in creating scalable systems, optimizing performance, and leveraging technology to solve real-world problems.
-I eventually explored game development, where I had the opportunity to collaborate with artists, combining my love for coding with bringing creative ideas to life through immersive user experiences.
+Software engineer and game programmer passionate about building engaging experiences and practical tools.
+Sole programmer for a game with 25M+ visits.
+Proficient in Python, C#, C++, Lua/Luau, JavaScript, TypeScript, Java, Kotlin, Swift, PHP, Unity, and Roblox (and currently learning Unreal).
+Check out my repos for examples of my work!

 # Project Highlights

 My software development highlights can be found below.
-Unfortunately, I am currently unable to open-source many of these projects.
 I plan on open sourcing more of my projects in the future.

 ## Research & Development Tools